tikv/rfcs/text/0114-resolved-ts-for-large-transactions.md

 - Updates committer's inner state and PK in TiKV.
 - `min_commit_ts` updates are piggybacked on `heartbeat` request.
 - Broadcasts `start_ts` and new `min_commit_ts` to all TiKV stores.
 A new type of message will be introduced in kvproto.
+- Broadcasts transaction status when (1) all locks resolved (2) transaction is rolled back (3) transaction rollback finished (all locks resolved)
 - Optional: Batch broadcast messages to reduce RPC overhead.

 Atomic variables or locks may be needed for synchronization between TTL manager and committer.